 Internships can be important stepping stones to careers in Communication.
-The School of Communication and Multimedia Studies at Florida Atlantic University includes an internship program granting students practical experience in varied communication-related fields while earning course credits.
-The internships are designed to enrich the curriculum and help students explore different career options.
+The School of Communication and Multimedia Studies at Florida Atlantic University includes a for-credit internship course granting students practical experience in varied communication-related fields while earning course credits.
+This study option is intended to enrich the curriculum and help students explore different career options through experiential learning.

-Internships for credit are subject to the policy guidelines adopted by the School's faculty, and explained below.
+Internships for credit are subject to the policy guidelines adopted by the School's faculty and explained below.
 Students must first meet the eligibility requirements to qualify for admission to the Communication Internship course.
 Enrollment in COM 3945 is a privilege reserved for majors who distinguish themselves as above-average students.
-The School can procure better quality placements because employers are interested in carefully pre-screened candidates.
-Participation is based upon academic merit, not merely undergraduate longevity.
-Limited enrollment allows for more careful internship supervision.
+Students must receive instructor permission to enroll, which usually is granted after the student meets course prerequisites, obtains an appropriate internship, completes the online course application (posted on Handshake), and obtains school and Career Center approval.

 Internships that do not count for credit in the Communication major – but toward other elective course credit – can be arranged through the Career Center’s Professional Internship Course (IDS 3949).